sentry-demos/django/README.md

 You can also set up by running the following commands:
 ```
-virtualenv django_example              # create a new virtual environment
+virtualenv django_demo_venv              # create a new virtual environment
-. django_example/bin/activate          # and use it
+. django_demo_venv/bin/activate          # and use it
 pip install -r ./requirements.txt      # install python packages
 ```